Phi Kappa Tau

 Phi Kappa Tau (ΦΚΤ), commonly known as Phi Tau (/faɪ tɔː/), is a collegiate fraternity located in the United States.
 The fraternity was founded in 1906.
-As of March 2023, the fraternity has 161 chartered chapters, 82 active chapters, 5 Associate chapters and about 3,500 collegiate members.
+As of May 2024, the fraternity has 161 chartered chapters, 83 active chapters, 7 associate chapters, and about 3,900 collegiate members.
 SeriousFun Children's Network, founded by Beta chapter alumnus Paul Newman, is Phi Kappa Tau's National Philanthropy.
-According to its Constitution, Phi Kappa Tau is one of the few social fraternities that can accept graduate students as well as undergraduates.
+According to its Constitution, Phi Kappa Tau is one of the few social fraternities that accepts both graduate students and undergraduates.

-Phi Kappa Tau's mission statement is "To champion a lifelong commitment to brotherhood, learning, ethical leadership, and exemplary character."
-The fraternity's vision is "To be recognized as a leadership organization that binds men together and challenges them to improve their campuses and the world."

 History

-Phi Kappa Tau Fraternity (commonly called Phi Tau) was founded in the Union Literary Society Hall of Miami University's Old Main Building in Oxford, Ohio, on March 17, 1906.
+Phi Kappa Tau fraternity (commonly called Phi Tau) was founded in the Union Literary Society Hall of Miami University's Old Main Building in Oxford, Ohio on March 17, 1906.
 The four founders were Taylor A. Borradaile, Clinton D. Boyd, Dwight I. Douglass, and William H. Shideler.

-The fraternity was founded as the non-Fraternity Association to give Miami's non-fraternity men a voice in campus political affairs.
+The fraternity was founded as The Non-Fraternity Association, to give Miami's non-fraternity men a voice in campus political affairs.
 The name was changed to Phrenocon on March 6, 1909.
 The two proposed names were the "Miami Friends" and the "Miami Comrades", which were combined to form "Frenocom".
-"Phrenocon" was actually an alternate spelling of "Frenocom", the idea being to make the name sound more Greek.
+"Phrenocon" was an alternate spelling of "Frenocom", the idea being to make the name sound more Greek.

-Phrenocon became "national" in 1911 when an organization of independent men known as the Ohio University Union chose to become the Ohio University chapter of Phrenocon.
+Phrenocon became "national" in 1911 when an organization of independent men known as the Ohio University Union chose to form the Ohio University chapter of Phrenocon.
 Additional Phrenocon chapters were established at Ohio State University, Centre College, Mount Union College, and the University of Illinois.
 At Miami, Phrenocon began to have difficulty retaining members by the early 1910s.
-Often, men would join Phrenocon, then later withdraw their membership and join Greek-letter fraternities.
+Often, men would join Phrenocon, but later withdraw their membership and join Greek-letter fraternities.
 In fact, the Miami chapters of Delta Tau Delta and Sigma Alpha Epsilon were founded by Phrenocon members.
-For that reason, the Miami chapter of Phrenocon withdrew from the National Phrenocon and adopted the name Phi Kappa Tau on March 9, 1916.
+For that reason, the Miami chapter withdrew from the National Phrenocon and adopted the name Phi Kappa Tau in 1913.
 Since 1919, Phi Kappa Tau has published a magazine, The Laurel.
 Previously, the magazine was known as Sidelights.
 The rest of the chapters agreed to the name change on December 21 of that year and invited Miami to return to the national organization as the Alpha chapter of Phi Kappa Tau.
 Eta chapter at Muhlenberg College was the first chapter to charter after the change to Phi Kappa Tau.
 As part of their risk management policy, Phi Kappa Tau prohibits chapters from engaging in hazing and underage drinking.
+Phi Kappa Tau is committed to ensuring the well-being and safety of its members by implementing measures that prioritize their welfare and promote a positive and supportive environment.
 The fraternity recognizes a National Hazing Prevention Week in late September.

 Phi Kappa Tau has been a member since 1916 of the North American Interfraternity Conference (NIC), a consortium of national men's social fraternities.